JunwenBu/CS224N-Project/README.md

 # CS224N-Project (Under Construction ...)
 ## Abstractive Summarization on WikiHow dataset.
 - **seq2seq** folder contains files related to Sequence-to-sequence (seq2seq) model.
 - **pointer-generator** folder contains files related to Pointer-Generator model.
-Currently, for this method, we largely reused the code from *[abisee's repository](https://github.com/becxer/pointer-generator/)*, which contains implementation for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
+Currently, for this method, we largely reused the code from *[becxer's repository](https://github.com/becxer/pointer-generator/)*, which contains implementation for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.

 ## Dataset